 At Springpoint, we offer expert senior living and care options that encourage a vibrant and fulfilling lifestyle.
-With eight continuing care retirement communities located in New Jersey and Delaware, we’ve also become experts of things to do in the area.
+With eight Life Plan communities located in New Jersey and Delaware, we’ve also become experts of things to do in the area.
 Whether you’re feeling outdoorsy or looking to learn something new, there’s something for everyone.
 Keep reading for a few of our favorites.

 Jersey Shore: Perhaps the most iconic area attraction is the coastal region of the state of New Jersey.
 More than 90-miles of white-sand beaches are filled with lighthouses, roadside produce stands and plenty of space to lay your towel for a day of fun in the sun.
 Plus, just beyond the beaches, you can easily find delectable dining, numerous shopping opportunities, historical sites, amusement parks and more.
 Not sure where to go on the shore?
 We recommend the Atlantic City Boardwalk, a tourist hot spot since 1870.

 Princeton University: Going strong since 1746, Princeton University is an incredible historical experience you won’t want to miss.
 Stunning architecture and pristine grounds cover the 500 acres of campus.
 Princeton University Tours highlight the storied past of the prestigious university that is the heart of the area.
 Or, spend time in the Princeton University Art Museum, one of the world’s greatest comprehensive museums in an academic setting.

 Grounds for Sculpture: Grounds for Sculpture is a 42-acre sculpture park, museum and arboretum founded on the site of the former New Jersey State Fairgrounds.
 Here, you can find an exceptional collection of contemporary sculpture, outstanding programming for all ages and rotating exhibitions in six indoor galleries.
 This truly unique asset is always evolving and offers stunning pieces of art for you to enjoy.